a6h15hek/a6h15hek/blogs/microapp.md

 - **Duplication:** Creating microapps could lead to duplication if there is common logic, function, or component that needs to be used in multiple microapps.
 (Could be solved with Common Library)

 ## ♺ Integrating a Common Library to MicroApps
-When creating microapps, you might encounter duplication of common logic, functions, or components across multiple apps.
-For instance, authentication is often needed in all microapps.
-Writing authentication code for each one can lead to redundant code.
-To avoid this, you can integrate a common library that contains all shared backend functions and UI components, which can be used across multiple microapps.
+When developing microapps, you may face duplication of common logic, functions, or components across different apps.
+For example, authentication is a frequent requirement in all microapps.
+Writing authentication code for each one can result in redundant code.
+To prevent this, you can integrate a common library that includes all shared backend functions and UI components.
+This library can be utilized across multiple microapps, ensuring consistency and reducing redundancy.

 ## ☐ Architecture
 ```mermaid